bitaddict-ab/arassync/README.md

 ### Quick summary

-Provides a base kit to simplify implementing, testing and managing Aras extensions.
+A command-line tool and a C# library that simplifies implementing, testing and managing Aras extensions.

 Aras extensions are written as a combination C# DLLs, server-methods (C#/VB), JavaScript and HTML, as well as database objects such as custom properties, fields, actions et.al.